My favourite arguments against person-affecting views

 (2) Bobby 100

 Wide views thus avoid the trilemma above.
 They can say that only (2) is permissible in Expanded Non-Identity without implying Losers Can Dislodge Winners.
-However, wide views have trouble with sequential choice.
-To see how, note the following.
-Because wide views are a class of deontic PAV, they imply that each option is permissible in the following two cases (where ‘—’ represents creating no one):
+However, wide views imply a trilemma of their own.
+To see how, consider first:

 Two-Shot Non-Identity